-Wyoming voters can vote early through absentee in-person voting from September 18 to November 2 at your county clerk’s office.
+Wyoming voters can vote early through absentee in-person voting from 45 days before the election until the day before the election at your county clerk’s office.

 Restoration of Voting Rights After Felony Convictions: For first-time offenders or those convicted of non-violent felonies, the right to vote is automatically restored after the completion of their sentence.
 For others, the right must be restored by the court or through pardon.